manuelcillero/pagetop/README.md

 # 📜 License

 PageTop is free, open source and permissively licensed!
-Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either:
+Except where noted (below and/or in individual files), all code in this project is dual-licensed under either:

   * MIT License
     ([LICENSE-MIT](LICENSE-MIT) or https://opensource.org/licenses/MIT)